PeterOvermann/TriadicMemory/README.md

-# Triadic Memory and related algorithms
+# Triadic Memory: Cognitive Computing with Associative Memory Algorithms

 This repository is a collection of associative memory algorithms for sparse distributed representations, which is our brain's data structure.